 Timing Adjustment Items RRA Treatment IFRS Treatment 1.
-Additional revenues billed in current period Future removal and site restoration costs, finance costs on major transmission capital projects and impact of colder temperatures.
+Additional revenues billed in current period Future removal and site restoration costs.
 The Company defers the recognition of cash received in advance of future expenditures.
 The Company recognizes revenues when amounts are billed to customers and costs when they are incurred.
-2. Revenues to be billed in future periods Deferred income taxes, transmission access payments, transmission capital deferral and impact of warmer temperatures.
+2. Revenues to be billed in future periods Deferred income taxes and impact of warmer temperatures.
 The Company recognizes revenues associated with recoverable costs in advance of future billings to customers.
 The Company recognizes costs when they are incurred, but does not recognize their recovery until customer rates are changed and amounts are collected through future billings.
 3. Regulatory decisions received Regulatory decisions received which relate to current and prior periods.
-See regulatory decisions below.
 The Company recognizes the earnings from a regulatory decision pertaining to current and prior periods when the decision is received.
 The Company does not recognize earnings from a regulatory decision when it is received as regulatory assets and liabilities are not recorded under IFRS.
 4. Settlement of regulatory decisions and other items Settlement of amounts receivable or payable to customers and other items.
 The Company recognizes the amount receivable or payable to customers as a reduction in its regulatory assets and liabilities when collected or refunded through future billings.
 The Company recognizes earnings when customer rates are changed and amounts are recovered or refunded to customers through future billings.